analyzethis1/Opal/README.md

 > Transform your data with iridescent brilliance

-**Opal** is a sophisticated, web-based chart generation tool designed specifically for the Places PMO team.
+**Opal** is a sophisticated, web-based chart generation tool designed specifically for a Busienss Operations team.
 Built with React and TypeScript, it transforms CSV and Excel data into interactive, presentation-ready visualizations with professional styling and advanced features.

 ![Opal demo](images/Opal%20demo1.png)